CharlieDigital/typescript-is-like-csharp/docs/pages/basics/collections.md

 :::

 ::: warning
-Unlike JavaScript arrays, C# arrays a **fixed size** at initialization.
+Unlike JavaScript arrays, C# arrays are **fixed size** at initialization.
 To increase the size of the array, a new allocation will be necessary.
 C# `List<T>` represents a dynamically sized array-like structure.
 :::

 ## Lists